 Please direct any queries to the Managing Editor at firstname.lastname@example.org

 - Visibility and Impact: Anyone anywhere in the world can read, use and cite your research

 - Flexibility: No page charges and authors can publish full data sets, figures, tables, etc

 - Copyright: Authors retain copyright under a Creative Commons License

-Giving voice to our patients and our providers, the Journal of Patient Experience (JPX) is a peer-reviewed, open-access journal published by the Association for Patient Experience.
+Giving voice to our patients and our providers, the Journal of Patient Experience (JPX) is a peer-reviewed, open-access journal.

 Journal of Patient Experience (JPX) is dedicated to presenting advances and applications that impact the patient experience.
 It also serves as a forum to share ideas from industry leaders, caregivers, patients and family members.
 The Editorial Board believes that incorporating the patient and family perspective to share experiences is important and also feels that patients may have unique perspectives on how healthcare might use patient advisory councils, rounding, access, and transparency (to name a few) to enhance compassionate care of the future.
 The blending of research, practical findings, innovation and interdisciplinary perspectives makes Journal of Patient Experience a valuable resource across the healthcare spectrum.

 • Provider Institutions

 JPX accepts papers on a wide range of topics, and we are happy to help provide guidance on planning and writing papers for publication.
 If you are interested to join our panel of peer reviewers to help us maintain the high quality of our publication, please register here.